Table of Contents

 - Touchpoints

-Attribute these (and other relevant aspects) to each stage of the customer lifecycle.
+Attribute these (and other relevant aspects) to each customer lifecycle stage.
 Here are a few examples of customer journey maps.

 Mapping touchpoints, actions, feelings, and goals will help you link customer journeys to your SaaS marketing automation efforts for better optimization.

-After you took your time to understand the customer lifecycle funnel and put yourself into your customer shoes, it’s time to build the actual marketing automation workflow.
+After you take your time to understand the customer lifecycle funnel and put yourself into your customer’s shoes, it’s time to build the actual marketing automation workflow.

 The first thing you should do is to list or outline the workflow automation you plan on building.
 At this point, you can even use a pen and paper to outline the fundamental workflows.